 4.Transplanting Banana Plants Correctly

 Transplanting banana plants correctly is crucial in preventing brown spots on the leaves.
 Various factors, including nutrient deficiencies, fungal infections, or physical damage, can cause banana leaves to brown spots.
-When transplanting, choose a location with well-draining soil and adequate sunlight.
+When transplanting, choose a location with well-draining soil and adequate drainage sunlight.

 Dig a hole slightly larger than the root ball of the plant and place the plant in the hole, ensuring that the top of the root ball is level with or slightly above the soil surface.
 Backfill the hole with soil, gently firming it around the roots to eliminate air pockets.